StonyBrookDB/MaReIA/src/tiling/README.md

 ## API Interface

-The generate_multi_images function is located in the tileImage.c file and the signature of the function is: generate_multi_images(input_type, input_image_paths, tile_width, tile_overlap, output_path, compression_type, parallelization_option)
+The generate_tile function is located in the tileImage.c file under the name of 'thread_func' and the signature of the function is: generate_tile(input_type, input_image_paths, output_path, tile_width, tile_overlap, parallelization_option)

+Since the program currently only supports input_type as the local disk, and parallielization_option is always multi-threading, the signature of the function is actually this: generate_tile(input_image_paths, output_path, tile_width, tile_overlap, thread_num)

 The function parameter details are as follows:

-### input_type

-This is the type of the input.
-It is either Hadoop HDFS, Database (DB2/Postgres) or local disk.

 ### input_images_paths

 This is the path locations of where the images are stored.

+### output_path

+This is the path to output the results to.

 ### tile_width